tree-sitter/tree-sitter/docs/creating-parsers.md

 tree-sitter test -f 'Return statements'
 ```

+The recommendation is to be comprehensive in adding tests.
+If it's a visible node, add it to a test file in your `/corpus/` directory.
+It's typically a good idea to test as many permutations of a particular language construct as possible.
+This increases test coverage, but doubly acquaints readers with a way to examine expected outputs and understand the "edges" of a language.

 ## Using the grammar DSL

 The following is a complete list of built-in functions you can use to define Tree-sitter grammars.
 Use-cases for some of these functions will be explained in more detail in later sections.